Blackbird2Raven/triage-cubed/about.md

 ## The Creator

-[Your Name] is a detection engineering expert and SOC optimization strategist with a passion for making security operations more efficient and effective.
-With over [X] years of experience in cybersecurity, [he/she/they] has helped numerous organizations transform their security operations through innovative approaches and practical solutions.
+Siddhant Mishra is a detection engineering expert and SOC optimization strategist with a passion for making security operations more efficient and effective.
+With over [X] years of experience in cybersecurity, he has helped numerous organizations transform their security operations through innovative approaches and practical solutions.

 ## The Journey